-- Unpaid rent and reasonable late fees if it’s been detailed in the lease agreement
+- Unpaid rent and reasonable late fees if it’s been detailed in the lease or rental agreement

-- Charges or damages that the lease has spelled out
+- Charges or damages that the lease or rental agreement has spelled out

 - Property damage exceeding normal wear and tear

-It goes without saying that you can only make such deductions once the tenant has moved out of their rental unit.
+It goes without saying that you can only make such deductions once the tenant has moved out of their rental property.

 What Does Damage Exceeding Normal Wear and Tear Mean?

 Of course, as a landlord, you’re responsible for maintaining your rental property.
-That said, as the property ages, there is a certain amount of deterioration that you should expect to occur.
+That said, as the property ages, there is a certain amount of deterioration that a landlord should expect to occur.
 This is what is referred to as normal wear and tear.
-Examples of damage resulting from normal wear and tear include the following:
+Examples of damage resulting from wear and tear include the following:

 - Loose door handles

 - Faded carpet due to normal everyday use

 - Dirty grout